laboon/ebook/text/10_what_is_software_testing.md

 The customer insists that there is nothing else that you need to know to start testing.
 If you were tasked with testing this, though, what kinds of questions would you ask in order to develop a testing plan?
 In other words, what other kinds of requirements would you try to elicit from the customer?

-1. What kind of character encoding will this be in - Unicode, ASCII, EBCDIC, something else?
+1. What kind of character encoding will this be in---Unicode, ASCII, EBCDIC, something else?
 2. What's the expected maximum character length?
 Something that works well for a few words may not work so well if it's fed in ten terabytes of text.
 3. What is the expected behavior if the input text is in a language other than English?
 Especially, what if it's a language that doesn't have the concept of uppercase and lowercase letters?
 4. What should the program do if a Control-C or other cancel command occurs midway through?
 5. Will this system be required to read data off the network?
-If so, what should occur if there is a network failure - retry, shut down, show an error message, something else?
+If so, what should occur if there is a network failure---retry, shut down, show an error message, something else?

 Ensuring that you have the correct answers to these questions is part of validation of the program.
 You want to test against what the user wants the program to do.